-Lectures (2 hr / week) Practices / Seminars (1 hr / week) 1.
-The roles, processes, organs and cells of the immune system Basic terms, organs and cell of the immune system 2 Principles of natural immunity Methods based on antigen-antibody interactions 3.
-The complement system Flow cytometry 4.
-Acute phase reaction, neuro- and psychoimmunology Immunoserology 5.
-Antigen, antigen presentation and MHCs Cell culturing 6.
-Antigen receptors and their formation Immunization and vaccination 7.
-T lymphocytes and cell-mediated immune response Migration of immune cells, homing and extravasation 8.
-B lymphocytes and humoral immune response Screening methods for autoantibodies, HLA typing 9.
-Hypersensitivity Midterm test 10.
+Lectures (2 hr / week) Practicals / Seminars (1 hr / week) 1.
+The roles, processes, organs and cells of the immune system Basic terms, organs and cell of the immune system 2 Principles of natural immunity; The complement system Methods based on antigen-antibody interactions I. 3.
+Acute phase reaction, neuro- and psychoim-munology Methods based on antigen-antibody interactions II.:Flow cytometry 4.
+Antigen, antigen presentation and MHCs Methods based on antigen-antibody interactions III.: Immunoserology 5.
+Antigen receptors and their formation Immunization and vaccination 6.
+T lymphocytes and cell-mediated immune response Complement; Migration of immune cells 7.
+B lymphocytes and humoral immune response Consultation 8.
+Midterm exam (written) Screening methods for autoantibodies 9.
+Hypersensitivity HLA typing 10.
 Immunology of transplantation and pregnancy Hypersensitivity I. 11.
-Natural and pathological autoimmunity Hypersensitivity II.
-12. Immune response in infections, immunodeficiencies Biological therapies 13.
-Tumor immunology Immunological databases, prediction servers, simulations 14.
-Immunopharmacology, immunogenetics and review Case studies
+Natural and pathological autoimmunity Hypersensitivity II-IV.
+12. Immune response in infections, immunode-ficiencies Biological therapies 13.
+Tumor immunology Immunological databases 14.
+Immunopharmacology, immunogenetics and review Consultation

-The order of lessons may change.
+The sequence of lessons may change.

 Attendance of a minimum of 75% of the lessons is necessary for the end-term signature.
+Retake for the midterm will be organized for those student, how miss the midterm because an acute disease, but they have to show up the medical record.